2021-2022 Safe Opening Plan

 The District will follow all mandates for the accommodation of children with disabilities with respect to any public health procedures and policies.
 Accommodations may include, but are not limited to, the provision of plexiglass barriers and face shields.

 We will offer remote instruction only to the level required by State mandates, with the goal of maximizing the number of in-person students and the belief that our students are at their best when all are engaged in full-time, in-person instruction.
-When students require an extended absence, we will utilize home instruction and expanded after-hours tutorial rather than synchronous learning from in-person classrooms.
+When students require an extended absence, we will utilize multiple measures to address the needs of homebound students.
+Please see Quarantine Instructions for Students.